Astronomy Magazine Saguaro Astronomy Club US Naval Observatory Heavens-Above Dark Sky Society Orion Telescope Center

 Note: I'm not an astrophotographer so many of my older night sky photos are scans of old prints taken with a 35mm film camera (Canon A1 and Canon FD lenses)

 During the weekend of August 13-15, 2010 I rented a relatively "fast" 16-35mm f2.8 lens and took a lot of sky photos from a few different dark locations.
 After some initial focus issues the first two nights, the night of the 15th I managed to get some pretty decent photos.
-Many of those will be added to the "Recent Observation" links on this page.
+I hope to add some to the "Recent Observation" links on this page.

 # Ob?
 Phenomenon Historical